-If you want to teach yourself to play a brass instrument, the best thing you can do is to get a proper teacher.
-The second-best thing is to get a good book and dedicate yourself to going through it slowly.
-Here’s a list of books to teach you to play the trumpet, from beginning to advanced players.
+You want to teach yourself to play a brass instrument, but are finding it hard to find a proper teacher?
+The second-best thing to a good teacher is a great book!
+Find out which books might help you improve if you dedicate yourself to going through them slowly.
+This list of books covers the whole spectrum from beginning to advanced players.

 Mitchell on Trumpet

 Mitchell on Trumpet* is a lesson book that’s good for the very beginner and comes with a DVD for playing along.
 It’s a useful step-by-step guide that slowly levels up.
 There’s also a Book 2*, Book 3*, and Book 4* to this, so this will keep any learner busy for a while.

 Harold Mitchell’s good reputation as an educator might also come from the fact that he originally taught Herb Alpert.
 (Listen to Herb Alpert* if you don’t know who he is!)

 David Hickman’s 100 Progressive Lessons for Trumpet* is another beginner’s book that takes you on a fun ride with many good melodies, while also teaching the fundamentals.

 Every lesson is covered on two pages and contains a famous tune, a technical study and two contrasting etudes.
 It’s spiral-bound for easy handling, too, which you will come to appreciate once you get a study book that’s not spiral-bound.